Table of Contents

 Whilst the denim jeans were patented in 1873, it took 63 years for Levi’s logo design to be constructed.

-What is your favourite fashion brand?
-Do you buy clothes simply for the logo?
+What is your favourite fashion brand or clothing logos design?
+Do you buy clothes simply for the logo design?

 Leave a comment below.